-- 1. The Receiver's First Report to Court dated June 13, 2016 (the "First Report") provided detailed information on QLI, its Lithium Project and the QLI Transaction and, accordingly, is not repeated herein.
-A copy of the First Report is attached as Appendix "D" without attachments. - 2.
-Pursuant to the QLI Transaction, the Receiver and the QLI Purchaser entered into a Transition Services Agreement dated July 5, 2016 (the "TSA").
-The purpose of the TSA was for the Receiver to maintain in good standing certain permits and other contracts and agreements until they could be transferred to the QLI Purchaser.
-The term of the TSA was 18 months and it expired on January 5, 2018. - The Discharge Order did not discharge the Receiver in its capacity as receiver of QLI.
-Given the expiry of the TSA, the Receiver intends to coordinate with the QLI Purchaser and bring a motion in the near term to terminate QLI's receivership proceedings.
+- 1. The Receiver's First Report to Court dated June 13, 2016 (the "First Report") provided detailed information on QLI, its Lithium Project and the Transaction and, accordingly, is not repeated herein.
+A copy of the First Report is attached as Appendix "D", without appendices. - 2.
+The Transaction was approved by the Court on June 21, 2016 and closed on July 5, 2016.
+Pursuant to the Transaction, the Receiver and the Purchaser entered into a Transition Services Agreement dated July 5, 2016 (the "TSA").
+The purpose of the TSA was for the Receiver to maintain in good standing certain permits and other contracts and agreements until they could be transferred to the Purchaser. - 3.
+The Receiver's obligations under the TSA precluded the termination of QLI's receivership pursuant to the Discharge Order issued on July 4, 2017. - 4.
+The TSA expired on January 5, 2018, at which time all outstanding issues were addressed, including the transfer of permits and licenses to the Purchaser.